matrix-org/synapse-module-cookiecutter-template/README.md

    Although this template does not initialise a Git repository automatically, the CI configuration and suggested release instructions mention it.
    This is commonly `main`, `master`, `trunk`, `default` or `develop`.
+7. `variant`: Choose whether or not to include the Synapse Team-specific customisations; use `standard` if you are a community member or `synapse_team` if the Synapse Team is going to be maintaining this module.

 If all goes well, you should now have a project starter!